StockNews.com Initiates Coverage on Air Industries Group (NYSE:AIRI)

-Investment analysts at StockNews.com initiated coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research report issued to clients and investors on Sunday.
-The brokerage set a “hold” rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research note issued on Monday.
+The firm set a “hold” rating on the stock.

 Air Industries Group Price Performance